BioCleanersBioCleaners

 Who pays for biohazard or crime scene cleanup in Chicago?

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Illinois's Illinois Crime Victims Compensation Program (up to $45,000) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Illinois's Illinois Crime Victims Compensation Program may also help — cleanup costs are generally covered.

 Does Illinois victim compensation cover cleanup costs?